 At the onset of the Holocene (11,650 cal.
-BP), the water level in the North Sea was still low, with the shallow southern seafloor largely exposed.
-Pleistocene depositional landforms constituted the Netherlands in the form of periglacial aeolian dune fields, coversands, and river valleys dissecting older terraced plateaus and hills (Figure 1a; Figure 2a).
-Below the Holocene coastal plain of the western Netherlands, two East-West running Late Pleistocene valleys (palaeovalleys) are of relevance (Busschers et al., 2007; Vos, 2015b; Peeters et al., 2016; Koster et al., 2017)).
-As they are the lowest elevated areas, they were the first to be affected by marine transgression and hence they developed the thickest Holocene records: The southern one hosted the

-- 110 Rhine-Meuse system of the time, which was joined by Scheldt in the near offshore.
+BP), the water level in the North Sea was still low with the shallow southern sea floor largely exposed.
+Pleistocene deposits constituted the Netherlands in the form of periglacial aeolian dune fields, cover sands, and river valleys dissecting older terraced plateaus and hills (Figure 1a; Figure 2a).
+Below the Holocene coastal plain of the western Netherlands, two East-West running Late Pleistocene valleys (palaeovalleys) are of relevance (Busschers et al., 2007; Vos, 2015; Peeters et al., 2016; Koster et al., 2017)).
+As they are the lowest elevated areas, they were first to be affected by marine transgression and hence they developed the thickest Holocene records: The southern one hosted the Rhine-Meuse system of the time, which was joined by Scheldt in the near offshore.
 The northern one was drained by the Overijsselse Vecht underfit system (Figure 1a).
 Locally, inland dunes formed along river channels of each of these systems (Bennema and Pons, 1952; Wiggers, 1955; Gotjé, 1993; Berendsen and Stouthamer, 2001; Wolfert and Maas, 2007; Kasse and Aalbersberg, 2019), features that Holocene water-level rise studies have specifically targeted (see below).
-Below the northern coastal plain, smaller palaeovalley systems of the Boorne and Hunze and Ems system are featured (e.g. Vos, 2015b; - 115 Meijles et al., 2018).
-Interfluve relief in the centre and north of the country shows push-complexes and a main till-sheet that are remnants of glaciation and deglaciation in the Saalian (the penultimate ice age; ca. 150,000 years ago, within MIS6).
+Below the northern coastal plain, smaller palaeo-valley systems of the Boorne and Hunze and Ems system are featured (e.g. Vos, 2015; Meijles et al., 2018).
+Interfluve relief in the north shows push-complexes and a main till-sheet that are remnant of glaciation and deglaciation in the Saalian (the penultimate ice age; ca. 150,000 year ago, within MIS6).
 The latter till sheet, called the 'Drenthe plateau' (Figure 1a), forms a shallow aquitard, affecting pre-transgression groundwater tables (Van den Berg and Beets, 1987; Quik et al., 2021).
-Present-day relief expression of the till sheet in the North, the central ice-pushed ridge complex and southwest Pleistocene fluvial terraces, determined the inland boundary of the area of interest in - 120 this paper (Figure 1b).
+Present day relief expression of the till sheet in the North, the central ice-pushed ridge complex and southwest Pleistocene fluvial terraces, determined the inland boundary of the area of interest in this paper (Figure 1b).

-Figure 1 (a) Digital elevation model of the top of Pleistocene deposits, corrected for Holocene erosion (Stafleu et al., 2012; Cohen et al., 2017b, a; Koster et al., 2017).
-The labels and dashed outlines show the location of the main palaeovalleys, B: Boorne, H: Hunze, E: Ems, V: Vecht, RM: Rhine-Meuse, S: Scheldt; The white lines show the orientation of the example cross-sections from Fig. 3; (b) High stand digital elevation model (HDEM), regional groundwater table surface reconstructed for 1000 cal. vr.
-BP (Cohen, 2005;

-- Cohen et al., 2017a, b; locally modified).
+Figure 1 (a) Digital elevation model of the top of Pleistocene deposits, corrected for Holocene erosion (Cohen et al., 2017b, a; Koster et al., 2017).
+The labels show the location of several palaeo-valleys, B: Boorne, H: Hunze, E: Ems, V: Vecht, RM: Rhine-Meuse, S: Scheldt; (b) High stand digital elevation model (HDEM), regional groundwater table surface reconstructed for 1000 cal. yr.
+BP (Cohen, 2005; Cohen et al., 2017a, b; locally modified).
 The 0 m MSL contour (black dashed) and +1 m MSL contour (red dashed) are shown.
-The study area contour is adopted from Pleistocene landform outlining in national geomorphological and archaeological landscape mapping (as in Cohen et al., 2017a, b) and outside the Rhine-Meuse delta roughly coincides with the +1 m elevation contour line. - Projection: RD (EPSG 28992)
+The study area contour is adopted from Pleistocene landform outlining in national geomorphological and archaeological landscape mapping (as in Cohen et al., 2017a, b) and outside the Rhine-Meuse delta roughly coincides with the +1 m elevation contour line.
+Projection: RD (EPSG 28992)

-Figure 2 Geological water-level indicator site locations(this paper and data set; split into four time slices) plotted over a national palaeogeographical map series (Vos et al., 2020).
+Figure 2 Geological water-level indicator site locations (this paper and data set) plotted over a national palaeogeographical map series (Vos et al., 2020), split for four time slices.
 The indicators shown have an age surrounding the date stamp of each selected map.